BUILDDesign

 The increasing cost, both social and monetary, of relying on gas or oil for heat and hot water is driving many families here in the UK to either stop heating their homes or switch to electricity-based sources of heat generation.
 Many others are seeking out lower carbon alternatives to gas or oil based heat and hot water generation.

-The main reason for this divergence is the variation in heating efficiency over the winter season.
+The main reason for this divergence in ASHP and GSHP efficiency, traditionally, is due to the variation in heating efficiency over the winter season.
 Ground temperatures do not fluctuate as much as air temperatures.
 So, as the air gets colder, an ASHP has to work harder to heat the air, reducing its efficiency somewhat.
-So, when efficiency is measured over the year, ASHP efficiency factors are slightly lower overall.
+So, when efficiency is measured over the year, ASHP efficiency factors were traditionally lower overall.
+On average, a GSHP has a SCOP of 3.5-4.5.
+This means for every unit of electricity you put in, you get 3.5-4.5 units of heat energy out.
+When ASHP’s were first introduced, they had SCOP ratios of closer to 2.
+Over the years, however, the technology has improved.

 Cost to Install